-Wally aged 7 years departed London on SS Ballarat 12 May 1927 for Fremantle.
+Wally was born in Coventry, England in 1919.
+At aged 7 years he departed London on SS ‘Ballarat’ 12 May 1927 for Fremantle.
 He was accompanied by the Winter family – his father Walter Victor, then aged 48 years Labourer, mother Annie (48) Ernst (13) Lucy Hilda (5) and Bernard (3 months).

-Before going to war the Winter family was living Judd Street, South Perth.
-Annie, Lucy and Walter.
+Before going to war Wally Winter was residing with his family Judd Street, South Perth.

 In 1949 Electoral Roll Hilda and Wally are residing Barker Street, Subiaco.
 Wally is a builder, In 1963 they are living Como where Wally is again builder.
 In 1980 Wally and Hilda are living at Jurien Bay, Wally is a fisherman.

 We believe Annie Winter may have died 1961 at Guildford aged 82 years.